o0oke/o0oke.github.com/post/Share_Page.md

-Welcome to my personal share page.
+Welcome to my share page.
 ================================
-* I have one idea of making a moments pages of personal experience. so here is the page for sharing.
+* I have one idea of making a moments pages of my experience. so here is the page for sharing.

 ## Chapter 1 - Some Videos